|Nutrition Facts (per serving)|

-The tart is so versatile; a quick lunch with a salad, a dinner entree, pop it in a picnic basket or a lunch box.
+The tart is so versatile; a quick lunch with a salad, a dinner entrée, pop it in a picnic basket or a lunch box.
 Not bad for one small tart.

-Roquefort Cheese is a distinctly tangy cheese and originally from the caves of Mont Combalou, it is protected by the first ever A.O.C., or controlled term of origin.
+Roquefort cheese is a distinctly tangy cheese and originally from the caves of Mont Combalou, it is protected by the first ever A.O.C., or controlled term of origin.
 The cheese is considered one of the best blues around because of the control, and also the maturation in the dark, musty caves in South West France.

 If you can't find true Roquefort in your market, ask your grocer for a good quality blue cheese, preferably one that is creamy rather than crumbly, a Gorgonzola perhaps.

 Cook's note: Use a store-bought shell or homemade pâte brisée for the pastry; either one turns out beautifully.

 3 medium onions, thinly sliced